SB-1455

 Missouri Senate Bill No. 1455 — Guidelines for User Age-Verification and Responsible Dialogue Act of 2026 (GUARD Act)

-Imposes age verification, safety, and disclosure obligations on covered entities that make AI chatbots available to individuals in Missouri.
-Requires all chatbot users to create accounts with age verification using a 'reasonable age verification process' that goes beyond simple self-certification; existing accounts must be frozen and re-verified.
-Minors are categorically prohibited from accessing AI companions.
-Prohibits designing or making available chatbots that pose a risk of soliciting minors into sexually explicit conduct, or that encourage suicide, self-injury, or violence.
-Requires all chatbots to disclose their AI nature at session start and every 30 minutes, prohibits chatbots from claiming to be licensed professionals, and requires periodic disclaimers that the chatbot does not provide medical, legal, financial, or psychological services.
-Enforced exclusively by the Missouri Attorney General with civil penalties up to $100,000 per violation; no private right of action.
+Imposes age verification, content safety, and disclosure obligations on any person who owns, operates, or makes available an AI chatbot to individuals in Missouri.
+Requires covered entities to implement reasonable age verification processes for all chatbot users, classify users as minors or adults, and prohibit minors from accessing AI companion products.
+Prohibits designing or making available AI chatbots that pose a risk of soliciting minors into sexually explicit conduct or that encourage suicide, self-injury, or imminent violence.
+Requires chatbots to disclose their AI nature at the start of each conversation and at 30-minute intervals, and prohibits chatbots from representing themselves as licensed professionals.
+Enforced exclusively by the attorney general with civil penalties up to $100,000 per violation and fines up to $100,000 per offense for prohibited conduct.

 Summary

-Imposes age verification, safety, and disclosure obligations on covered entities that make AI chatbots available to individuals in Missouri.
-Requires all chatbot users to create accounts with age verification using a 'reasonable age verification process' that goes beyond simple self-certification; existing accounts must be frozen and re-verified.
-Minors are categorically prohibited from accessing AI companions.
-Prohibits designing or making available chatbots that pose a risk of soliciting minors into sexually explicit conduct, or that encourage suicide, self-injury, or violence.
-Requires all chatbots to disclose their AI nature at session start and every 30 minutes, prohibits chatbots from claiming to be licensed professionals, and requires periodic disclaimers that the chatbot does not provide medical, legal, financial, or psychological services.
-Enforced exclusively by the Missouri Attorney General with civil penalties up to $100,000 per violation; no private right of action.
+Imposes age verification, content safety, and disclosure obligations on any person who owns, operates, or makes available an AI chatbot to individuals in Missouri.
+Requires covered entities to implement reasonable age verification processes for all chatbot users, classify users as minors or adults, and prohibit minors from accessing AI companion products.
+Prohibits designing or making available AI chatbots that pose a risk of soliciting minors into sexually explicit conduct or that encourage suicide, self-injury, or imminent violence.
+Requires chatbots to disclose their AI nature at the start of each conversation and at 30-minute intervals, and prohibits chatbots from representing themselves as licensed professionals.
+Enforced exclusively by the attorney general with civil penalties up to $100,000 per violation and fines up to $100,000 per offense for prohibited conduct.

 Enforcement & Penalties